FabG/ml-aws-specialty-lab/6-algorithms/readme.md

 - model artifact stored in S3
 - present model valiation metrics (accuracy, recall, f1 score,...)
 - present model error rate (decrease as we are training our model)

+##### Approach
+We can try a couple of algorithms:
+###### 1. XGBoost Algorithm
+We can use XGBoost algorithm as a multi-classification problem with `researchOutcome` being our target attribute.
+Goal is to minimize the training and validation error.

+Reasons for XGBoost:
+- pretty simple to implement.
+- It only needs 2 hyper parameters with 35 optional.
+It's easy to implement and get started quickly.

+Note: We can use it for ranking pbs regression pbs too.
+But here we will use it for classification.

+###### 2. Linear Learner
+Build a model using the Linear Learner algorithm as a multi-classification problem with `researchOutcome` as the attribute.
+Goal is to maximize the training accuracy (and other metrics).

+This algo is very flexible.
+We can train different models and determine which attribute in our data are the most determining factors.
+Another cool feature: it has built-in hyper parameters tuning.

 ##### Notebook